darkweak/souin/README.md

  - [Olric](https://github.com/buraksezer/olric)

  The cache system sits on top of three providers at the moment.
 It provides an in-memory, redis and Olric cache systems because setting, getting, updating and deleting keys in these providers is as easy as it gets.
- In order to do that, Redis and Olric providers need to be either on the same network as the Souin instance when using docker-compose or over the internet, then it will use by default in-memory to avoid network latency as much as possible.
+ In order to do that, the Olric provider need to be either on the same network as the Souin instance when using docker-compose or over the internet, then it will use by default in-memory to avoid network latency as much as possible.
  Souin will return at first the in-memory response when it gives a non-empty response, then the olric one followed by the redis one with same condition, or fallback to the reverse proxy otherwise.
  Since v1.4.2, Souin supports [Olric](https://github.com/buraksezer/olric) to handle distributed cache.